kohesive/klutter/README.md

 Other libraries that we recommend a building blocks for Kotlin applications:

-* [Injekt](https://github.com/kohesive/injekt/blob/master/README.md) - Injekt is a crazyily easy Dependency Injection for Kotlin.
 * [Kovenant](http://kovenant.komponents.nl) - promises for Kotlin, easy, fun, and async!
 (JVM / Android)
 * [Kovert](https://github.com/kohesive/kovert) - invisible REST framework for Kotlin + Vert.x
+* [Kodein](https://github.com/SalomonBrys/Kodein) - very easy yet powerful dependency injection in Kotlin

 ## With help from...